 I should know: I’ve been working as a copywriter for the past 10 years with no signs of slowing down!

 Copywriting is one of the easiest online jobs to get started with, too.
 So, read on if you’d like to learn the craft and start finding online writing jobs right away.
 You could have your first payment in your account by tonight!

 What does an online copywriter do?

-In the digital era, the term “copywriter” is used a little more broadly, however, and may also include blog content, social media posts, etc. The line between entertainment and advertisement has been blurred thanks to “content marketing.”
-Blog content is now used to sell products, promote brands, and build a following/build trust.
-This kind of writing may be journalistic in style, but still used for sales and marketing.
+In the digital era, the term “copywriter” is used a little more broadly, however.
+It may also include blog content, social media posts, etc. The line between entertainment and advertisement has been blurred thanks to “content marketing.”
+Blog content is now used to sell products, promote brands, and build a following, as well as trust.
+This kind of writing may be journalistic in style, but it is still used for sales and marketing.

 Online writing jobs vs traditional writing